VedantKale106/PortfolioHub/README.md

 **PortfolioHub** is a customizable, dynamic portfolio template designed to showcase your skills, projects, and achievements with a sleek, modern, and responsive interface.
 This project is built using **Flask** for the backend, **MongoDB** for data storage, and a combination of **HTML**, **CSS**, and **JavaScript** for the front end.

 ---
+### 📝 Hey Fellow Developers!

+Want to contribute by adding your own awesome template?
+Awesome! 🎉 Just check out the `/templates/generic.html` file.
+You'll find all the instructions there to help you get started.

+Can't wait to see what you come up with! 😎
+---

 ### 🌟 Features:
 - **Responsive Design** 📱: Optimized for all devices.